 Make your way to the nation’s capital with the following transportation options.

-Last year, DC welcomed more than 21 million visitors, showing that as a traveler, you have a wealth of options for reaching the wonders that await in America’s capital city.
+As a traveler, you have a wealth of options for reaching the wonders that await in America’s capital city.
 We’ve broken those down below.

 If you’ve chosen to drive to the District with your own wheels, SpotHero and ParkWhiz are fantastic apps to use in order to find a parking spot that suits you.
 Many hotels also offer parking options, so check with yours when securing your reservation.